Teaching and Learning Resource Center

 Honorlock Additional Instructions

-Examples of what to include in the Additional Instructions section:
+Examples of Additional Instructions

 • Lighting in the room must be bright enough to show your face and the surrounding area in a clear and detailed manner.